 - After properly filling out the waste label, tape/adhere to the container.
 You may use an ESHA printed label or the hard copy label.

-- When ready for waste pick up; complete an on-line Waste Collection Request using the EHSA system.
+- When ready for waste pick up; complete an on-line Waste Disposal Request using the EHSA system.

 Additional Waste Requirements

 Peroxide forming compounds (e.g.; diethyl ether, 1,4-dioxane, tetrahydrofuran) must have a date of receipt and opening written on the container.
 The maximum storage period must not have expired.
-This is generally six months.
+This is generally one year.

 Unknown waste are handled on a case by case basis.
-Avoid generating Unknowns by keeping good records of the waste you produce.
-Please refer to the unknown Chemical Waste Disposal document.
+Avoid generating Unknowns by keeping legible labels on the waste you produce and disposing of all waste in a timely manner.
+Please refer the Unknown Chemical Guidelines document.

 Explosive waste is handled on a case by case basis.
 Avoid generating this waste by diligently observing the expiration dates on chemical labels.

-EHS accepts all batteries, used oil, and certain fluorescent light tubes for recycle.
+EHS accepts all batteries, used oil, and certain fluorescent light bulbs for recycle.
 They can be picked up during regular hazardous waste pickups.
+Fluorescent Bulb Disposal Guidelines

 Contained gas (cylinders, lecture bottles, etc.) are not normally picked up, arrangements should be made with the supplier for the removal of the containers at the time of purchase.
 Contact University stores initially for return option.